-A kidney transplant is surgery to place a donated kidney into your body.
+A kidney transplant is the preferred treatment for kidney failure.
+It's a surgery to place a donated kidney into your body.
 This kidney takes over the job of filtering your blood.
 The transplant is the treatment closest to having your own healthy kidney.

 All kidneys are screened for disease before the transplant.